 Savory Winter: Satureja montana (L.)

 Why Savory Winter essential oil?
-Savory winter essential oil is useful year round for adding a zest to culinary dishes.
-It was popular in medieval Europe and was often added to dishes for a “peppery” taste and aroma.
-Valued for its oregano-like taste, savory winter essential oil is an ideal preservative, flavoring agent, and addition to contemporary cuisine.
+Savory winter essential oil is useful year round for adding aromatic zest to your diffusor.
+The whole herb was popular in medieval Europe and was often added to dishes for a “peppery” taste and aroma.
+Valued for its oregano-like aroma, savory winter essential oil is an ideal fresh essential oil.

 Curious about bottle sizes?
 Click Here.